By Tom Roberts (look me up in the FNAL Phonebook)

 Measured the speed of gamma rays from the decay of fast π0 (~0.2 c) in an experiment specifically designed to avoid extinction effects.
 Their results are in complete disagreement with the assumption c+v, and are consistent with SR. k < 0.5 with a confidence level of 99.9%.

 A direct experiment with coherent light reflected from a moving mirror was performed in vacuum better than 10−6 torr.
-Its result is consistent with the constant velocity of light.
+Its result is consistent with the constant speed of light.
 This experiment is notable because Beckmann was a perennial critic of SR. Optical Extinction is not a problem.

 A report on measurements by the NBS.